Fort Shelby (Michigan): The site today

-Fort location overlaid on modern street map.

 The fort was centered on the present-day intersection of Fort Street and Shelby Street in downtown Detroit, and bounded by Michigan Avenue, Griswold Street, W. Congress Street, and Cass Avenue.
 While excavating in 1961 to build the Detroit Bank & Trust Building, the remains of a wooden post from the fort were discovered.
 A total of over 8,000 artifacts were retrieved and are now housed at the Anthropology Museum at Wayne State University.

 Today, the site is occupied by the Theodore Levin United States Courthouse, the western portion of the Penobscot Building, the former Federal Reserve Bank of Chicago Detroit Branch Building, and other commercial buildings.